DomGambarini/first-milestone-project/README.md

 ### Find Us Page

-Features the email, contact number and address for Hugos Bistro
+Features the email, contact number and address for Hugo's Bistro.

 ### Features to be included in the future: